Project-Books/book-project/CONTRIBUTING.md

 ### New files

-If you're adding a new file, please ensure to copy the contents of our [copyright file](https://github.com/knjk04/book-project/blob/master/docs/COPYRIGHT) verbatim (use the latest version on the master branch).
+If you're adding a new file, please ensure to copy the contents of our [copyright file](https://github.com/knjk04/book-project/blob/main/docs/COPYRIGHT) verbatim (use the latest version on the main branch).

 ## Pull requests